 Eat it when you feel the need for a snack.
 It is filling and healthy too.

 Maharashtra cuisine is simple and healthy.
 Winter is a great time to go ahead and indulge.
 The markets come alive with fresh leafy greens and colourful vegetables.
 It is a joy to spend time in the kitchen surrounded by the crackle of spice and the aromas that rise from the simmering pots.
 To watch a dish unravel itself with time.
-I change my daily breakfast of eggs and toasts to delicious poha, sabudana khichadi, thalipeeth, thepla etcetera during winter months.
+I change my daily breakfast of eggs and toasts to delicious poha, sabudana khichadi, thalipeeth, thepla etc during winter.

-Yesterday I made three variations of thalipeeth.
-I used shredded cabbage, spring onions, and fenugreek leaves but you can make with a number of other seasonal veggies like bottle gourd, carrot, cauliflower, broccoli, cucumber, spinach etc. You can use sweet potato as filling too.
+Yesterday I made two variations of thalipeeth.
+I used shredded cabbage and spring onions but you can make with a number of other seasonal veggies like bottle gourd, carrot, cauliflower, broccoli, cucumber, spinach etc. You can use sweet potato as filling too.
 For the days you are fasting you can make sabudana thalipeeth too.
 The choices are endless.

 Usually Thalipeeth is served with curd, home-made white butter, roasted dry garlic chutney or coriander chutney.
-I eat it with methkut (roasted fenugreek seed powder) and ghee too.
-I even tried making Thalipeeth with jaggery & dates and it tastes fantastic. (recipe coming up soon) 🙂
+I eat it with methkoot (roasted fenugreek seed powder mix) and ghee too.
+I even tried making Thalipeeth with jaggery & dates and it tastes fantastic. (recipe on blog)

 To make Thalipeeth